 - parents with training in child care or related professions

 - people with no special background in child care

 - All have a genuine love and interest in children as well as a sense of community responsibility

 How do I go about becoming a foster parent?

 For information about foster care, contact the foster care department at your local CAS.
 Call your local Children’s Aid Society to find out about the process, evaluation and training required to become a foster parent.

 There is always a need for more foster homes and there are many regional foster recruitment programs across the province.
-Homes for Kids (H4K) is a program that support the recruitment efforts of twelve Children’s Aid Societies from the Greater Toronto Area to the Niagara region.
+Homes for Kids is a program that supports the recruitment efforts of several agencies in south-central Ontario.